Germany strives for climate neutrality

 Practice and the growing body of experience in the wind energy industry show that tall turbines reduce the overall risk of collisions.
 Turbines like the one planned in Forst-Briesnig II project further out of the activity zones of avifauna and bats.
 Thus, their rotor sweep is above the regular flight height of many animals.

-The Bohrau Energy Park is planned as an open-space PV plant on an approximately 400-hectare agricultural recultivation area of the Jänschwalde open-cast mine.
+The Bohrau Energy Park is planned as a phtovoltaics plant on an approximately 400-hectare agricultural recultivation area of the Jänschwalde opencast mine.
 It is to have a total capacity of around 400 MW.
-The project was presented to the city council of Forst (Lausitz) on 18 June 2021.
+The decision to set up the development plan procedure and amend the land use plan was taken by the Forst (Lausitz) city council in September 2021.
+The formal disclosure and participation of the public interest groups took place in the period from 28.03. to 02.05.2023.

 Project area